 Capital One miles are transferable to a number of airline partners.
-Most miles transfer at a ratio of 2 to 1.5 (1,000 Capital One miles transfers to 750 airline miles), but some transfer 2 to 1 (1,000 Capital One miles to 500 airline miles).
+As of 4/20, some airlines and both hotel programs will offer 1:1 transfer ratios (see this post for more detail) Some of the other airline partners transfer at a ratio of 2 to 1.5 (1,000 Capital One miles transfers to 750 airline miles), but some transfer 2 to 1 (1,000 Capital One miles to 500 airline miles).
 Capital One plans to add more transfers partners on an ongoing basis.

 Below you’ll find a complete list of Capital One transfer partners as well as quick tips for best uses.